weakish/docs-en/views/realtime-guide-beginner.md

     AVIMClient *client = [[AVIMClient alloc] initWithUser:user];
     // Open the client to connect to the cloud
     [client openWithCallback:^(BOOL succeeded, NSError * _Nullable error) {
-        // Do something you like.
+        // Do something you like
     }];
 }];
 ```